 This web page shows only a small excerpt of our Bentley research.
-Another 292 words(21 lines of text) covering the years 1600, 1662, 1742, 1794, 1871, and 1896 are included under the topic Early Bentley History in all our PDF Extended History products.
+Another 213 words(15 lines of text) covering the years 1600, 1662, 1742, 1896, 1662 and 1742 are included under the topic Early Bentley History in all our PDF Extended History products.

-Another 26 words(2 lines of text) are included under the topic Early Bentley Notables in all our PDF Extended History products.
+More information is included under the topic Early Bentley Notables in all our PDF Extended History products.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Bentley were among those contributors: